 We are legally required to protect the privacy of your health information.
 We call this information "protected health information" or "PHI" for short.
 PHI includes information that can be used to identify you that we have created or received about your past, present, or future health or condition and related health care services.
 We must provide you with this notice about our privacy practices that explains how, when and why we use and disclose your PHI.
 With some exceptions, we may not use or disclose any more of your PHI than is necessary to accomplish the purpose of the use or disclosure.
 We are legally required to abide by the privacy practices that are described in this notice.

 However, we reserve the right to change the terms of this notice and our privacy policies at any time.
 Any changes will apply to the PHI we maintain at that time.
 Before we make an important change to our policies, we will promptly change this notice and provide revised versions in all locations in which patients are received.
-Upon your request to our privacy contact at 925.373.4044, we will send you a revised notice.
+Upon your request to our privacy contact, we will send you a revised notice.
+Please contact: (925) 416-3420 or (800) 800-5636 or by mail at:

 II.
 HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION (PHI)